Coat of arms of Lithuania: Republic of Lithuania in the post-Cold War era

 The President of Lithuania uses the circular seal and document forms with the coat of arms of Lithuania, the seal has a text "Lietuvos Respublikos Prezidentas".
+On the presidential flag the shield is held by a white griffin on the right side, and a unicorn of the same colour on the left, standing on a white pedestal.

 Lithuania joined the Eurozone by adopting the euro on 1 January 2015.
 The designs of Lithuanian euro coins share a similar national side for all denominations, featuring the Vytis and the country's name in Lithuanian – Lietuva.
 The design was announced on 11 November 2004 following a public opinion poll conducted by the Bank of Lithuania.
 The horse is again leaping forward, as in more traditional versions.

 The Kaunas Castle unveiled the Freedom Warrior monument on 14 July 2018, which features a graphical representation of Vytis.
 It was created by Lithuanian artist Arūnas Sakalauskas and Ukrainian artists Boris Krylov and Olesius Sidoruk in Kyiv, Ukraine.

-Gintautas Genys released a three-tomes historical adventure novel book Pagaunės medžioklė (The Hunt for Pagaunė), which analyzes different periods of the history of Lithuania: the first tome, released in 2012, is about the last decade of the 18th century (close to the Third Partition of the Polish-Lithuanian Commonwealth), the second tome, released in 2014, presents the vision of the restoration of the Grand Duchy of Lithuania in the sticky web of intrigues and conflicts of the monarchs of France, Russia, and Prussia, while the third tome, released in 2019, presents the course of the history of Russia, Poland, and Lithuania from the 1810s to 1860s, consistently and vividly reveals the terrible drama of mutual relations between them.

 In 2023, Lithuanian vehicle registration plates design was modified to include Vytis.